dannyf00/My-MCU-Library/README.md

 Here is a set of routines that I often use in my personal projects on MCUs.
 The goal is to write code that can be used with no change, or little change, over a wide spectrum of devices.

 They are published here for your personal use as well.

+The goal is to update and expand it as time allows.